-The Hebrew month of Elul started this year two days ago, on the 28th of August.
+The Hebrew month of Elul will begin on the 18th of August.
 Elul is the month of Selichot, and if you’re in Israel this month, you should definitely go see and experience it.
 It’s a time when Jews gather in synagogues and holy places and pray for GOD’s forgiveness.
 The Selichot continue until Yom Kippur, which is the day on which GOD seals your fate for the upcoming year.
 So… What exactly is Selichot?
 And where can you experience Selichot in Israel?
 Here’s all you need to know.

 Why are we praying for forgiveness?

 Like I’ve already mentioned, Selichot are communal prayers for GOD’s forgiveness.
 In Hebrew, “Selichot” means “forgivenesses.”
 Why are we asking for forgiveness?
 The main purpose of the prayers is to show regret about the sins done by us as individuals and as a collective of all the Jewish people.
 We believe GOD has 13 attributes of mercy, so we ask GOD for forgiveness and hope we’ll be forgiven.